Are you a freelancer? Click here.

 No, this is simply a notice.
 We value your business and hope you will take this time to bring your hiring practices back into compliance with our TOS (see above for potential reasons your account may have been flagged).
 Your account will be checked in 60 days and may be closed at that time if we continue to see that you are not fulfilling your obligations to your freelancers, the Upwork community, or Upwork.

-What should I do to prevent my account being closed?
+What should I do to prevent my account from being closed?

 To prevent your account from being closed, you must demonstrate that you are not in violation of our Terms of Service (TOS) within 60 days.
 If you want to use the services of freelancers you find on Upwork, you must hire them to contracts and pay them through the Upwork platform (or pay the opt-out fee, as outlined in the TOS).
 If you were flagged for having a high number of job posts open, you can resolve the issue by hiring through the platform.
 If you have already hired freelancers on Upwork, we’re asking that you pay your freelancers through Upwork.